Robin’s backstory

 Lumber Mill, Northern California

-I had to support myself, so I landed a job in, of all things, a lumber mill.
-Much to my surprise, I found myself putting on a yellow hard hat, heavy work gloves and hard soled boots and standing on a dry sorter chain pulling lumber at Simpson Timber Lumber Company in the Arcata Bottoms, 1978.
-Timber was big business back in the 70’s and the work was rough, dirty and dangerous.
-I was young, inexperienced and had no idea what I was doing.
+I needed to support myself, so I took a job — of all places — at a lumber mill.
+Before I knew it, I was wearing a yellow hard hat, heavy gloves, and steel-soled boots, standing on the dry sorter chain at Simpson Timber in the Arcata Bottoms, 1978.
+Timber was big business in the ’70s — loud, gritty, and dangerous.
+I was young, green, and had absolutely no clue what I was doing.

 Photo of swing shift “Crew”.
 My mentor, Richard on the left.
 Simpson Timber, Arcata Bottoms 1977